Sugar Wax Cannabis Concentrate. What Is It and How to Use It?

 Sugar Wax is consumed the same way most concentrates are - by heating it up and inhaling the vapor, which is called dabbing.

 You can purchase a sophisticated dab rig - a more complicated bong, in layman’s terms.

 There is always an e-nail, an electronic apparatus which allows for more control over the process, including precise temperature settings.

-One of the simpler and cheaper ways to dab would be to get a nectar collector - kind of like a pipe that you use to inhale the vapor from the heated extract, like a bee hovering over nectar filled flower.
+One of the simpler and cheaper ways to dab would be to get a nectar collector - a kind of a pipe that you use to inhale the vapor from the heated extract, like a bee hovering over a nectar filled flower.

 Fans of consuming cannabis concentrates on the go, outside their house, might consider a special portable vaporizer that is suitable for concentrates.
 Make sure to check on that with the manufacturer, as most vaporizers are only meant for oil, and sometimes flower.

 Bowl topping is also a popular option - you spice up your flower filled bowl by putting some extract on the top.
 But remember that you would need a torch to heat up the extract.